ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/keep-users-safe-with-office-365-ti.md

 ## Detect intrusions and threats

-[Threat Explorer (or real-time detections)](threat-explorer.md) (also referred to as Explorer) helps security administrators and analysts identify and understand threats that are active in your organization.
+[Threat Explorer](threat-explorer.md) (also referred to as Explorer) helps security administrators and analysts identify and understand threats that are active in your organization.
 Even the most complex security settings can be circumvented by seemingly innocuous user configurations like safe-sender allow lists.
 Explorer helps Office 365 global or security administrators quickly determine whether users have been compromised by threats, such as malware or phish.
 This helps prioritize which user accounts are most at risk for a threat and the requisite response.

 Explorer also helps administrators navigate the relationships between users and mail.
 Know of a particular mail that was bad?
 Search for it to see what users received the mail, then follow the series of events and see what those users in turn have done.